-A: In non-steady state situations - such as our planet- capacity mimics insulation.
+Answer: In non-steady state situations - such as our planet - capacity mimics insulation.
 Insulation cannot mimic capacity.
 Some sources cite it as a good thermal mass, but poor insulator.

-A: Specifie Heat: 0.20 BTU/DEG F/LB Source: Passive Solar Home Book by Edward Mazria, Rodale Press about 1982, out of print but in many libraries and at amazon.com Absorptance depends on the color of the wall presented to the sun and varies incredibly from light to dark colors.
+Answer: Specific Heat: 0.20 BTU/DEG F/LB Source: Passive Solar Home Book by Edward Mazria, Rodale Press about 1982, out of print but in many libraries and at amazon.com.
+Absorptance depends on the color of the wall presented to the sun and varies incredibly from light to dark colors.
 Source: New Mexico Energy Conservation Code Applications Manual available from the State of New Mexico Construction Industries Division, 725 St Michaels Drive, Santa Fe, 87501

 The State of NM got its numbers from computer simulations run in the mid-1970's.
 Along with that, four adobe buildings and buildings of several other types of materials were built at the Tesuque Pueblo Solar Thermal Project at the same time.
 Real data points measured on the buildings confirmed the millions of bits of information produced by the computer simulations to convince the researchers at the University of New Mexico to publish the tables of Effective U-Values in the Manual.

-Q: I am trying to find the R-value on 9" thick adobe brick.
+Question: I am trying to find the R-value of 9" thick adobe brick.
 I live 12 miles from Oklahoma in Texas, 75 miles north east of Dallas.
 I do a/c for a living and need to figure a heat load on two houses.

-Q: I would like to build a home with some adobe walls.
-One of the walls I would like to be adobe would be on the south side of the home but would also between the living space and an attached greenhouse.
+Question: I would like to build a home with some adobe walls.
+One of the walls I would like to be adobe would be on the south side of the home but would also be between the living space and an attached greenhouse.
 I still need to explore the attached greenhouse option, but would you recommend adobe in this application?
 I am concerned about the higher humidity levels.
-Are there any changes you would suggest? i.e. a vapor barrier between the stucco and adobe?
+Are there any changes you would suggest - i.e. a vapor barrier between the stucco and adobe?

-A: This is a perfect use of adobe.
+Answer: This is a perfect use of adobe.
 It stores the excess heat of the greenhouse and conducts it to the interior of the home.
 The elevated humidity will not hurt the adobe one bit.
-Adobes acheive their maximum strentgh at 60% humidity.
+Adobes achieve their maximum strength at 60% humidity.
 They also have a great ability to soak up moisture and return it as the atmosphere inside dries out.
 We are starting to see some papers to this effect at our yearly Adobe Conferences here in El Rito.
 May 20-22 in 2005.
-The Germans have long been aware of adobe's moisture modulating capabities and Gernot Minke has a chapter in his Handbook of Earthen Construction.
+The Germans have long been aware of adobe's moisture modulating capabilities and Gernot Minke has a chapter in his Handbook of Earthen Construction.